DivvyPayHQ/web-homework/elixir/README.md

 # Homework

+For backend only applicants, you should only need to deal with files in the `elixir` folder.

 You will need to have postgres running.
 The easiest way to install postgres is through brew:
 `brew install postgres`